jmwai/duka-autopilot/README.md

 ## The night shift

-Cloud Scheduler executes the private nightly Cloud Run Job at 02:00: exact pass, then fuzzy batches through the same graph until the residue stops shrinking, then a restock shelf scan, persisted report, and morning digest — deterministically, because nobody wants an LLM between the books and the money numbers.
+Cloud Scheduler executes the private nightly Cloud Run Job at 02:00: an exact pass, then fuzzy batches through the same graph until the residue stops shrinking, then a restock shelf scan, a persisted report, and the morning digest.
+Every number in that report is produced by code — the model's only output is proposals sitting in the owner's queue.

+The owner can also start the same pipeline from the control room, and that is the part worth watching.
+It does not run inside the request: the API publishes to the bus, answers immediately, and a worker does the work.
+So you press the button, walk off to the inbox, and a couple of minutes later it interrupts you wherever you are to say it finished and left three proposals.
+The run is claimed and recorded like any other event, so a redelivery replays the receipt instead of reconciling the month twice.

+Each batch is capped at 25 residue rows and the loop stops at 40 batches or as soon as a batch stops shrinking the pile, whichever comes first.
+The ceiling is what makes the worst night bounded by construction rather than by hoping the model gets bored.